Reviews10 min read

 • Transparent pricing — you know exactly what server you're paying for, no mystery tiers

-• Scales cleanly — vertical scaling (upgrading server size) takes minutes, not hours or support tickets
+• Scales cleanly — upgrading server size takes minutes, not hours or support tickets

 • Cloudflare Enterprise access — you're simply not getting this pricing elsewhere at this tier

-• 3-day free trial with no credit card — low-friction way to evaluate before committing
+• 3-day free trial with no credit card — low friction to evaluate before you commit a dollar

 Cons of Cloudways